 Disaster plans are vital to creating more disaster resilient communities, especially communities of disadvantaged people who are often marginalized and exert limited influence on plan making.

-Published in September 2008, the guide serves as a self-assessment tool to ensure that local government disaster plans address the needs, goals, aspirations, and capabilities of disadvantaged peop
+Published in September 2008, the guide serves as a self-assessment tool to ensure that local government disaster plans address the needs, goals, aspirations, and capabilities of disadvantaged peo

-In response to the devastation wrought by Hurricane Isabel, the Federal Emergency Management Agency (FEMA) launched the Emergency Preparedness Demonstration Project (EPD) to understand the barrier
+In response to the devastation wrought by Hurricane Isabel, the Federal Emergency Management Agency (FEMA) launched the Emergency Preparedness Demonstration Project (EPD) to understand the barrie

 This paper informs foundations and public agencies concerned with rural development about lessons from the RCCI experience.